 ChatPRD takes a fundamentally different approach: instead of a single-prompt generation, you chat your way to a PRD.
 The experience feels like working with a knowledgeable PM collaborator who asks clarifying questions before writing each section.
 The output is high-quality narrative prose that reads naturally to non-technical stakeholders.

 Output quality: Strong on problem statement, user stories, and goals.
-Weak on engineering tickets (no auto-generation — it describes ticket categories but does not create structured tickets) and edge cases (typically 2–3 generic examples rather than feature-specific ones).
+Weak on engineering tickets (no auto-generation, it describes ticket categories but does not create structured tickets) and edge cases (typically 2 to 3 generic examples rather than feature-specific ones).
 No architecture blueprint.

 Strengths: Best conversational UX; strong narrative quality; good at surfacing assumptions the PM has not considered; useful for PMs who are still clarifying the problem space.

-Limitations: 5–15 minutes per PRD versus 30 seconds in Scriptonia; no engineering ticket generation; no Linear/Jira/GitHub integrations; no free tier ($19/month starting price); results depend heavily on how well you guide the conversation.
+Limitations: 5 to 15 minutes per PRD versus 30 seconds in Scriptonia; no engineering ticket generation; no Linear/Jira/GitHub integrations; no free tier ($19/month starting price); results depend heavily on how well you guide the conversation.

 Best for: Teams already living in Notion who want AI assistance within their existing workflow.